Inside: Mud play fosters your child’s creativity, happiness, and health. Read on to find out the benefits of mud play + best mud play activities.

 Mud makes us healthier and calmer.

 Not only does playing in the mud stimulate our immune system, provide valuable minerals, and improve our health, but it actually makes us happier and more emotionally balanced.
 Hard to believe?
 Scientists have discovered that bacteria Mycobacterium vaccae found in mud protects against stress, reduces anxiety, and makes you calmer!
-When researchers tried using this bacteria with lung cancer patients, they observed astonishing results.
+When researchers tried using these bacteria with lung cancer patients, they observed astonishing results.

 Mud increases brain activity.